sonderlau/WADEPre/README.md

-### Resource

-Pretrained weight:

 ### Evaluation

-Open `eval.py` file, and replace the weight file path to your path.
+Open the `eval.py` file, and replace the weight file path with your path.
 Then run the command:

 ```bash
 python eval.py